Experts in

 I retain personal information for the period reasonably necessary for the purpose for which it was collected.
 In particular:

-• I store all personal information collected in connection with services that I provide to my clients, e.g. emails that I exchange with you that contain instructions or information required for me to perform services, for so long as the relevant client remains a client of the firm, and for a reasonable period thereafter to enable me to resolve any disputes, enforce my rights, respond to queries, and perform services for the relevant client in the future.
+• I store all personal information collected in connection with services that I provide to my clients, e.g. emails that I exchange with you that contain instructions or information required for me to perform services, for so long as the relevant client remains a client of the firm, and to enable me to resolve any disputes, enforce my rights, respond to queries, and perform services for the relevant client in the future.

 Please note that I am obliged to keep client data for 11 years after the last material entry on the relevant file, this in accordance with the rules of the Law Society of Jersey.